Foods That Prevent Sleeping

-Alcohol dehydrates you, amongst many other “not so good” effects.
-It messes with your liver and it throws your hormones out of balance and most definitely prevent you from going to sleep.
+Alcohol dehydrates you, amongst many other 'not so good' effects.
+It messes with your liver and it throws your hormones out of balance, and most definitely prevents you from going to sleep.

 Protein + Sugar

-If you combine lobster with dessert or say a hamburger with fries and a bun, you’re going to raise insulin and eventually create insulin resistance, both of which will keep you up peeing all night.
+If you combine lobster with dessert or say a hamburger with fries and a bun, you’re going to raise Fat Storing Hormone and eventually create Fat Storing Hormone resistance, both of which will keep you up peeing all night.
 Even ketchup on a burger does this, and then you’re up peeing all night and feeling bloated.
 You’re also going to gain weight in the midsection, and too much of this weight in the abdomen doesn’t leave enough space in your midsection.
 Then the belly starts pressing on your lungs, damaging sleep in all kinds of ways.

-Too much belly fat can actually prevent comfortable sleep that belly is always in the way.
+Too much belly fat can actually prevent comfortable sleep since the belly is always in the way.

-Drinking excessive amount of water can leave you up all night going to the bathroom too.
+Drinking excessive amount of water can leave you up all night going to the bathroom, too.
 If you’re guzzling too much water at night because of evening workouts, try moving them up a bit or work out in the morning instead.
 When you keep getting up to pee at night, it will keep you from good delta wave sleep.
-This will cause disastrous to our weight and our health in all kinds of ways (I talk about the importance of delta wave sleep in other podcasts.
+This will cause disaster to our weight and to our health in all kinds of ways.
+(I talk about the importance of delta wave sleep in other podcasts.)

 However, if you just use the rule to only drink when you are thirsty, you will get enough water.
 A good idea is to add some apple cider vinegar or lemon – both are more hydrating than water alone and will keep you satiated longer.

-I’d love to hear from you on any questions you have or comments about how snacking has effected your sleep.
+I’d love to hear from you on any questions you have or comments about how snacking has affected your sleep.